Our Clinic Team

 When I am not at the clinic or lecturing I am still involved with the army as a physical training instructor for the Reserve Forces.
 I’m a keen athlete myself and take part in triathlon events when time allows.

-“We pay exhaustive attention to detail in every area – we visit our suppliers’ factories to ensure our prescriptions are produced and finished to our unique requirements.”James
+“We pay exhaustive attention to detail in every area – for example we visit our suppliers’ factories to ensure our prescriptions are produced and finished to our unique requirements.
+Finding out about you and your needs is key to your successful treatment”Nikki

 Martine Lofty – Administrator & Receptionist